-Events in Western Christendom, beginning on 31 October 1517, led to a widespread revolt against and abandonment of the Roman Catholic Church.
-Finally in 1545, Pope Paul III was able to convoke the Council of Trent (A.D.
+Events in Western Christendom, beginning on 31 October 1517, led to widespread revolt against and abandonment of the Roman Catholic Church.
+Finally in 1545, Pope Paul III was able to convoke a council in Trent (A.D.
 1545-63) in order to form a definitive response to the assertions of the Protestants and to effect a general reform of the Church.
-Image above links to Waterworth translation.
+The Council of Trent is regarded as ecumenical by the Holy See and the initiation of the Counter-Reformation.
+Image above links to Buckley translation of the Council’s canons and decrees.
 ISBN recommendation: 0-87840-490-2

-Decrees of the Fifth Lateran Council (A.D.
-1512-17), summoned by Pope Julius II in opposition to a quasi-council assembled in Pisa under the support and protection of King Louis XII of France and the Emperor Maximilian.
-The Council succeeded in quashing the Pisan assembly and attaining the revocation and annulment of the Pragmatic Sanction of Bourges.
-Image above links to Tanner translation.
+Summoned by Pope Julius II in opposition to a quasi-council assembled in Pisa under the support and protection of King Louis XII of France and the Emperor Maximilian, the general council, Lateran V (A.D.
+1512-17), succeeded in quashing the Pisan assembly and attaining the revocation and annulment of the Pragmatic Sanction of Bourges.
+Image above links to Tanner translation of the decrees.
 ISBN recommendation: 0-87840-490-2

-Decrees of the Council of Constance (A.D.
-1414-18), assembled for the eradication of the Western Schism, the elimination of errors and heresies, and for the reform of the Church.
-During the Council, articles of John Wyclif and John Hus were condemned, it was decreed that John Hus be relinquished to the secular court for judgment, and Martin V (Oddone Colonna) was unanimously elected Pope – thus ending the schism.
-Image above links to Tanner translation.
+The Council of Constance (A.D.
+1414-18) was assembled for the eradication of the Western Schism, elimination of errors and heresies, and reform of the Church.
+During the Council, articles of John Wyclif and John Hus were condemned and it was decreed John Hus be relinquished to secular court for judgment.
+Also, Martin V (Oddone Colonna) was unanimously elected Pope – thus ending the schism.
+Image above links to Tanner translation of the Council decrees.
 ISBN recommendation: 0-87840-490-2